teateatea/heartbreaker/A/B/C/Rules/Combat.md

 When in melee with a foe, only the following forms of movement are possible:

 * **Fighting withdrawal:** The character moves backwards at up to half their encounter movement rate.
 There must be a clear path for this movement.
 * **Retreat:** The character turns and flees from melee, moving up to their full encounter movement rate.
-This round: the character may not attack; the opponent gains a +2 bonus to all attacks against the character and ignores any AC bonus due to the character’s shield (if applicable).
+For a Duration of 1 Round, the character may not attack, and their opponents gain a +2 bonus to all attacks against the character and ignores any AC bonus due to the character’s shield (if applicable).

 ___
-## Missile Attacks
-Are possible when opponents are more than 5’ from one another.
-See **''Attacking**''.

-### Range Modifiers
-All missile weapons have ranges, noted in the equipment lists. <!-- #Revisit -->

-**Short range:** +1 bonus to attack rolls.

-**Medium range:** No bonuses or penalties.

-**Long range:** –1 penalty to attack rolls.

-**Beyond long range:** Attack not possible.

-### Targets Behind Cover
-**Complete cover:** The target cannot be hit.

-**Partial cover:** The referee may apply attack penalties of between –1 and –4 (e.g. a small table might incur a –1 penalty; dense woods might incur a –4 penalty).

-___
-## Spell Casting
-**Freedom:** The character must be able to speak and move their hands.
-A spell caster cannot cast spells if gagged, bound, or in an area of magical silence.

-**Sole action:** When casting a spell, no other actions may be taken in the round.

-**No movement:** The character cannot move and cast a spell in the same round.

-**Line of sight:** Unless noted in a spell’s description, the intended target (a specific monster, character, object, or area of effect) must be visible to the caster.

-### Disrupting Spells
-If a spell caster loses initiative and is successfully attacked or fails a saving throw before their turn, the spell being cast is disrupted and fails.
-It is removed from the caster’s memory as if it had been cast.

-___
-## Melee Attacks
-Are possible when opponents are 5’ or less from each other.
-See **''Attacking**''.

-___
-## Other Sides Act
-Repeat steps 3a to 3e for each side, in order of initiative (highest first).

-___
 ## Attacking
-### Attack Rolls *(AAC)*
+### Attack Rolls <!--*(AAC)*-->
 1. **Roll 1d20**
 2. **Apply modifiers:** STR for melee; DEX, range, cover for missile attacks.
 3. **Determine hit AC:** Add the character’s attack bonus to the attack roll.
 The result is the ascending AC score that the attack hits.